 In 1899, at 20, he won the world championship in cycling, 10 years before Jackie Robinson was even born.
 He was the first African-American to win the title of world champion in a sport.

 European promoters were eager to bring the Worcester Whirlwind to European tracks.
 He refused because he didn’t want to race on Sunday when the most prestigious French events were held.

 During a European tour in 1902 he beat the champions of Germany, France and England, winning 40 of 57 races.
-He was adulated in France, where they called him ‘le Negre Volant’ – the Flying Negro.
-A race in Paris was described by French newspapers as the most heavily attended sporting event ever held in the city.
+The French adored him, giving hum the nickname ‘le Negre Volant’ – the Flying Negro.
+French newspapers described a race he joined in Paris as the most heavily attended sporting event ever held in the city.

 He continued to tour Europe and Australia, where he encountered racism from other American cyclists who raced Down Under.
 Australia wasn’t a complete waste, though; he had married Daisy Morris, and she gave birth to their daughter in Sydney.
 They named her Rita Sydney.

 He retired in 1910, a wealthy man.
 He bought a house in Worcester’s tony Columbus Park neighborhood.
 The neighbors didn’t want him moving in and offered him $2,000 over the price of his house to move out.
 He refused.